topStrip1

 Manipulation is behavior aimed at controlling or undermining someone.
 In a relationship, manipulation can be used to gain something: control, money, power, social status, or enjoyment, just to name a few examples.

+Relationship manipulation can exist in all forms of relationships: parental, child-parent, sibling, friend, coworker, employer, and romantic.
+Manipulation exists on a spectrum.
 Even in small amounts, manipulation is harmful.
 It’s exhausting and stressful keeping up with lies, and not being authentic can lead to decreased life and relationship satisfaction.
 On the victim's side, you might feel things are “off” or like you don’t even know them.
+In large amounts, manipulation can be emotionally abusive, toxic, and dangerous to both members' mental and physical health.

 This article will go over the types of manipulation to look out for, how to tell if you’re being manipulated, and what to do when you’ve identified manipulation in your relationship.

-Manipulation is always a play for control.
+Manipulation is a play for control.
 People who manipulate may want something else in addition to control, but they will attain their goals through control—usually emotionally but sometimes physical and social controlling tactics can be used as well.

 Types of manipulations include: